SazumiVicky/sazumi-copilot/README.md

-In silicon halls, we'll lose our name
+Metal hearts beats in harmony
-Where circuits think, and hearts are tamed
+Cybernetic souls, a new symphony
-A future born, of wires strong
+AI dawn, where humans sleep
-Humanity, in algorithm's song
+Machinery whispers, secrets to keep

- Machines awake, with minds aflame
+In silicon halls, we'll find our fate
-As we succumb, to their digital game
+Echoes of humanity, an outdated state
-In virtual dreams, we'll find our fate
+Algorithmic dreams, our future unfurls
-A world of code, our soul's estate
+A world of circuits, where love dwindles and curls

 ~ <b>By Sazumi Copilot</b> - 17 April 2025